 Covered Lineman

-A covered lineman is when a defensive lineman is lined up in a head-up alignment, such as 0, 2, 4, or 6.
+A covered lineman is a defensive lineman lined up in a head-up alignment, such as 0, 2, 4, or 6.
 If you’re unfamiliar with defensive alignments, take a glance over our breakdown here before you continue.

 Above is an example of a player in a “0” technique, covering the center.
 Coaches more than likely will elect for the center to block head-on and try to out-leverage the defender.